 Pertwee is, as usual, excellent as the Doctor and Liz Sladen makes the most of a somewhat subdued role in this story.. ..in my mind she was the best companion to ever grace the series.
 The story does get a bit ‘plodding’ at times (the Doctor, Bellal and Daleks chase through the city comes to mind – an almost desperate plot device, later shamelessly re-used in ‘The Five Doctors‘); personally I think Nation was somewhat running out of ideas for the Daleks by this point.
 Apparently he was berated by the Beeb for this but eventually came back to form and went on to write the fantastic ‘Genesis of the Daleks‘ before creating the exquisite ‘Blakes 7‘.
 The interior of the city scenes also play host to probably the worst ‘cliff hanger‘ in the history of the show.

 The other actor who does a sterling job is Arnold Yarrow, as the delightful Bellal.. ..a diminutive character, but with a performance that is far greater than the writing for it.. ..and we don’t even get to see any of the heavily costume clad actor!

 The special effects, as usual for classic Doctor Who’s, are a real mixed bag.
 The Chroma key is mostly excellently done, but some of the models, especially the space craft are laughable.
-The city, whilst looking OK from a distance, is obviously made of Polystyrene.. ..the melting scene at the end being particularly obvious (the same as the ‘bubble wrap‘ ‘slime’ in ‘The Ark in Space‘).
+The city, whilst looking OK from a distance, is obviously made of Polystyrene.. ..the melting scene at the end being particularly obvious (similar to the ‘bubble wrap‘ ‘slime’ in ‘The Ark in Space‘).
 The ‘roots’ of the city (which look great) are also a little too obviously held up with clearly visible wires.. ..but hey, I think this is also somewhat endearing and more pleasing than a lot of the characterless CGI we are bombarded with these days!